dangeredwolf/ModernDeck/README.md

 **== Firefox ==**

-Unfortunately you cannot yet build Firefox from this source (The Enhancer for Firefox beta uses a customized source to make it run on non-WebKit), TDE5 should be though.
+Unfortunately you cannot yet build Firefox from this source (The Enhancer for Firefox beta uses a customised source to make it run on non-WebKit)
 =======
 The com.dangeredwolf.TweetDeckEnhancer.safariextension is universal, as in, you can build it with Chrome, Safari, or even Opera, and it'll work fine.
 Its name ends in .safariextension as Safari requires that for whatever reason.
 But despite that, it still works fine in other browsers.
->>>>>>> TDE5